DSD-DBS/capella-collab-manager/docs/docs/user/tools/capella/t4c-git-compare.md

     modeling process that would stop a person from making changes that are not allowed.
 Yet there are a few ways around that limitation.
 For teams with basic or no experience in modeling and git this is probably the best way to start co-woking.
-Git is still used for nightly backup of the model and release-tagging.
+Git is still used for regular backups of the model and release-tagging.

     !!! info "TeamForCapella license required"